 Hello from Nevada, on day two of a cross-country road trip from San Francisco to New York.
 This is the first entry here written entirely on an iPad.
-When the iPad was announced in January, I didn’t think seriously about buying one.
 So what convinced me?

 - TSA Friendly – According to the Transportation Security Administration blog, the iPad doesn’t have to be removed from luggage at airport security checkpoints.
 This saves time, streamlines one of the most hectic parts of air travel, and offers peace of mind that valuable electronics are safe in your bag.
 It’s also cleaner – putting your laptop into a bin that just held someone’s shoes is unsanitary.

-- Ten Hour Battery – The iPad’s ten hour battery is one of it’s most impressive features, especially when you realize you don’t have to hunt around an airport terminal or coffee shop to find the one seat near a power outlet.
+- Ten-Hour Battery – The iPad’s ten-hour battery is one of its most impressive features, especially when you realize you don’t have to search around an airport terminal or coffee shop to find the one seat near a power outlet.

 - Design and Feel – The iPad feels sturdy and substantial in terms of materials and build quality.
 When you pick it up, the aluminum back is slightly cold to the touch, just like a nice watch.

-- 1.5 Pounds – It’s light enough to go anywhere a book or pad of paper can go, and for all it can do, the fact that it’s only 1.5 pounds is amazing.
+- 1.5 Pounds – It’s light enough to go anywhere a book or pad of paper can go, and for all it can do, the fact that it’s only 1.5 pounds is impressive.

 James Kendrick recently wrote about his own experience Blogging on the iPad: